dark5eid83/Google-Maps/README.md

 - create the new ejs view in the `views/` directory
 - update links in the navbar/other pages to point to your route

+### Creating a new User and Logging In

+- To Create a new user go to the sign in page and submit the form!
+- Note: The database must be operational for this to work
+- You can login with your newly created credentials

 ## Deployment

 This application can be deployed onto any machine with Node 6.0.0 or greater is installed.